RossNeyman/CTP-fall-project/README.md

 Find Your Next On-Repeat Song Here

 Ever listen to a song and thought, "Wow, I need more songs that sound *exactly* like this!"
-That is where what **Heartbeat** comes in.
+That is where **Heartbeat** comes in.

 Upload an audio file or a YouTube/SoundCloud/Spotify link of a song you have been listening on repeat, and Heartbeat analyzes the audio to uncover songs that give off **similar vibes**, **energy**, and **mood**.
-No more scrolling endlessing through playlists hoping for a match.
+No more scrolling endlessly through playlists hoping for a match.

 ## Table of Contents